 Since it is all-natural without any preservatives, it has a short shelf life.
 If you want to save it for a longer time, you could freeze it in a vacuum-sealed bag and thaw it whenever you want to use it.
 Thawing doesn’t affect the flavor.

-For an over-20 month aged cheese, this doesn’t seem as pungent, sharp, and nutty as it should be.
-It, however, does have the texture and graininess of the real parmesan cheese.
+For over 20 months of aged cheese, this doesn’t seem as pungent, sharp, and nutty as it should be.
+It, however, does have the texture and graininess of real parmesan cheese.
 It grates smoothly and is perfect for a snack with or without a cracker.

 This product has the creamy and nutty flavor of asiago and the rather sharp and piquant taste of romano, making it a top option to elevate the taste of simple dishes such as caesar salad.